A superradiant two-level laser with intrinsic light force generated gain: Model definition

 Therefore, the eigenvalues of the Hamiltonian~(\ref{Hamiltonian}) can be written as

 with the corresponding eigenstates known as the dressed states,

 where $tg \:\Theta = -\frac{2\Omega}{\Delta_a}$.

-When the atom is illuminated by a laser whose Rabi frequency has a spatial periodic distribution ${\Omega(x) = \Omega \cos(kx)}$ formed by a standing wave with the wavelength $\lambda = 2\pi/k$ the energy shifts can be plotted as shown in figure~\ref{Fig1}(a).
-This creates a mean dipole force ${\langle F \rangle = -\langle \nabla H \rangle}$ acting on the atom moving along the cavity axis, which has the opposite sign for $|+\rangle$ and $|-\rangle$ states.
+Let us now consider a two-level atom moving in one dimension along the axis of a linear cavity, as schematically presented in figure~\ref{Fig1}(a).
+When the atom is illuminated by a laser whose Rabi frequency has a spatial periodic distribution ${\Omega(x) = \Omega \cos(kx)}$ formed by a standing wave with the wavelength $\lambda = 2\pi/k$ the energy shifts can be plotted as shown in figure~\ref{Fig1}(b).
+This creates a mean dipole force ${\langle F \rangle = -\langle \nabla H \rangle}$ acting on the atom, which has the opposite sign for $|+\rangle$ and $|-\rangle$ states.
 In this regard one could think of a population inversion scheme shown in figure~\ref{Fig1}(b).
-An atom located at position (1) with some non-zero initial velocity is pumped by a laser into state (2) and experiences the dipole force as it continues to move.
+An atom located at position (1) with some non-zero initial velocity is pumped by the laser into state (2) and experiences the dipole force as it continues to move.
 This force pushes the atom to position (3) where there is no force acting on the atom.
-If this process occurs at a faster rate than the lifetime of the excited state, then the atom emits a photon with the frequency close to the bare atomic transition frequency and undergoes the transition into state (4) where it is dragged by the light force left or right to position (1) and the process repeats itself.
+If this process occurs at a faster rate than the lifetime $\tau \sim \Gamma^{-1}$ of the excited state, then the atom emits a photon with the frequency close to the bare atomic transition frequency and undergoes the transition into state (4) where it is dragged by the light force left or right to position (1) and the process repeats itself.

-Thus such a scheme could be used to spatially separate the region of pumping from the lasing in the system.
+Thus, such a scheme could be used to spatially separate the region of pumping from the lasing in the system.
 In other words, we create the population inversion in the specific regions of the cavity, those regions where we would like to have a maximal coupling to the cavity.